NXT TV preview: Four title matches set for Gold Rush night one - Pro Wrestling Dot Net

 -Chelsea Green and Ethan Page vs. Thea Hail and Joe Hendry for the AAA Tag Team Titles

 Powell’s POV: NXT will be live on Tuesday from New York, New York, at The Theater at Madison Square Garden.
-The November 25 Gold Rush night two show will also be taped on Tuesday, and we are looking for reports or basic results via dotnetjason@gmil.com.
+The November 25 Gold Rush night two show will also be taped on Tuesday.
+Dot Net contributor Don Murphy will be at the show, so we should have live spoiler updates.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment